lukemoderwell/style-guide/web/krush-css-style-guide.md

 For more on this subject, read [CSS Wizardry's article](http://csswizardry.com/2014/07/hacks-for-dealing-with-specificity/) on dealing with specificity.

+### Viewport Units vs Percentage.

+Don't use viewport units unless you have to.
+If you have to, using `vh` can be more helpful than `%` when defining a height but `%` is generally better than `vw` for widths.
+[Source](https://bitsofco.de/viewport-vs-percentage-units/)

 ### Border

 Use `0` instead of `none` to specify that a style has no border.
 Using `0` will set `border-width: 0;` while `none` will set `border-style: none;`. `0` is [preferred](http://stackoverflow.com/questions/2922909/should-i-use-border-none-or-border-0) because it's shorter.